Fujifilm X-T1 vs Sony A6500

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More modern: Reflects 2 years and 8 months of technical progress since the X-T1 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the A6500 is the clear winner of the contest (11 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A6500 emerges as the winner of the match-up (10 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.